Dr. Jamie Kruzic

 Office Location: 303C Dearborn Hall

 Current research interests are focused on the mechanical properties (e.g. deformation, fracture, and fatigue) of advanced structural materials and biomaterials, including metals, ceramics, intermetallics, interfaces, composites, and biological materials.
 Prof. Kruzic was recently awarded the Friedrich Wilhelm Bessel Research Award from the Alexander von Humboldt Foundation in Germany and he is a previous recipient of a National Science Foundation CAREER award.
-Parts of his current and past research has been funded by the National Institutes of Health (NIH)-National Institute of Dental and Craniofacial Research (NIDCR), US Department of Energy (US-DOE) National Energy Technology Laboratory (NETL), The Oregon Metals Initiative (OMI), Intel Corporation, PCC Structurals Inc., and ESCO Corporation.
+Parts of his current and past research has also been funded by the National Institute of Dental and Craniofacial Research (NIDCR), the US Department of Energy's National Energy Technology Laboratory (NETL) and Nuclear Energy University Program (NEUP), The Oregon Metals Initiative (OMI), Intel Corporation, PCC Structurals Inc., and ESCO Corporation.

 |OSU College of Engineering||OSU Mechanical Engineering||OSU Materials Science|